-Holiday in Hope is a fictional fishing village where all the characters, both male and female, are played by myself, and each character is defined, not by a name, but by their trade profession.
-It's a project based in photography but has broadened to include photographic cycloramic installations, video, animations, drawing, sound, plays, narrative fiction, and more recently, social practice.
+Holiday in Hope is a fictional fishing village where the characters, both male and female, are played by me, and where each character is defined, not by a name, but by their trade or profession.
+It's a project based in photography but has broadened to include photographic cycloramic installations, video, animations, drawing, sound, plays, and narrative fiction.

 Holiday in Hope has, over the years, evolved into something more than the sum of it's parts.
 It's become a lens by which ideas are explored.
 It's an adjective, noun, verb, metaphor, analogy, and virtual space.
 It's an exploration of community, the human psyche, and place for me to build and destroy walls.
 It's a place I think of as living in as much as ideas can be born, transformed, erased, and then restructured.
 It's living in as much as the characters I have created evolve in ways that even I could not predict.

 Holiday in Hope is an umbrella project that connects the unconnected.
 Holiday in Hope is a place I once thought of as intrinsically mine and apolitical, but now I see as a place that is essentially political and yet also unclaimed territory.